Dragash

-Dragash or Sharr (Dragashi or Sharri; Драгаш) is a town and municipality located in the Prizren District of Kosovo.
-According to the 2024 census, the municipality has 28,896 inhabitants.
+Dragash or Sharr (Dragashi or Sharri; Dragaš; Драгаш) is a town and municipality located in the Prizren District of Kosovo.
+According to the 2024 census, the town proper has population of 1,332 persons and the municipality has 28,896 inhabitants.

 Etymology

 The Albanian name Sharri is a reference to the Sharr Mountains (in Albanian Sharr).
 Sharr can be traced to sharrë meaning 'saw', denoting the jagged peaks and 'saw-toothed ridge'.
 The Serbian name Dragaš comes from medieval Serbian lord Constantine Dragaš.